 There aren't any compatibility issues with the PS5, except for the fact that it doesn't support HDMI 2.1 bandwidth for 4k @ 120Hz signals.
 With Console Mode enabled, it can downscale 4k images, which are more detailed than native 1440p.
 The monitor also works with HDMI Forum VRR, which is the VRR format that the console supports.

-The Dell G2724D doesn't have an audio jack, and it doesn't have speakers either, so you'll have to connect your speakers or headphones to your computer instead.
+The Dell G2724D doesn't have an audio jack or speakers, so you'll have to connect your speakers or headphones to your computer instead.
+If you prefer a similar monitor with an audio jack, check out the ASUS ROG Strix XG27ACS.

 As this monitor doesn't have any USB ports, you aren't able to update its firmware.
 If you want a budget monitor with a USB hub, check out the Gigabyte M27Q (rev. 2.0).